LeDanieI/Transformer3DRegistrationModel/README.md

 # Swin-transformed based rigid registration model

 Transformer-based rigid registration model trained on 3D MRI brain images.
-This repository is used for educational purposes on several topics.
+This repository is used for educational purpose on several topics.

 ## Requirements